 Summer semester students will only take PS 491, meeting on Tuesdays, 7-9 PM.

 It is your responsibility to register for the appropriate CRNs for your courses.
 You will register in the same manner as you do for any other semester.
 Please address any questions about financial aid, tuition and fees to the University of Illinois Registrar.
 We will follow the same class schedule, with the same breaks and holidays, as the main U of I campus for the fall and spring semesters.
 For the summer semester, we will meet every Friday in June and July, and the first Friday in August.

-This course combines experiential learning, career development and writing.
-Class sessions and assignments enable students to analyze and reflect on their internship experience, engage in professional and career development, and develop and complete a reflection paper.
+This course combines experiential learning, career development and political science research and writing.
+Class sessions and assignments enable students to analyze and reflect on their internship experience, engage in professional and career development, and design and write policy-based research papers.